-This condition, which has been known since the Middle Ages, is a movement disorder that exclusively affects the hind legs of horses.
-When the horse is being presented, one or both hind legs are bent excessively and jerkily so that the fetlock almost touches the belly and is then brought down again just as abruptly.
-The staccato gait is reminiscent of a rooster strutting, which is where the name comes from.
+This condition, which has been known since the Middle Ages, is a movement disorder that affects only the horse’s hind legs.
+When the horse is being led, one or both hind legs are bent excessively and jerkily, so that the pastern almost touches the belly, and then are set down just as abruptly.
+The strutting gait resembles a rooster’s strut—hence the name.

-A characteristic symptom of this disease is jerky, excessive bending of the hind limbs and a resulting stabbing gait.
-The symptoms are exacerbated in tight turns and when moving backwards.
-This movement disorder usually occurs abruptly and is mainly observed at a walk and sometimes also at a trot; affected horses usually show no impairment when galloping.
+A characteristic symptom of this condition is the jerky, excessive flexion of the hind limb and the resulting mincing gait.
+The symptoms become more pronounced during tight turns and when backing up.
+The movement disorder usually occurs abruptly and is primarily observed at a walk and, to some extent, at a trot.
+Affected horses typically show no impairment at a canter.

 Tooth fractures are relatively common in dogs and are usually caused by playing with stones or sticks, biting, or accidents.
 This can result in small, sharp chips in the enamel or larger defects that expose the pulp (nerve and blood vessels).
 If the pulp cavity is exposed, the tooth should be treated as soon as possible to reduce the risk of infection and preserve the tooth.
 The incisors, canines, and fangs are primarily affected.
 Young dogs are particularly at risk because their teeth are still developing and are therefore much more unstable than those of adult dogs.